omeraplak/blog-pdf-invoice-generator/articles/3-adding-crud-pages.md/3-adding-crud-pages.md

 We also implemented authentication and authorization on the **Strapi** backend side for a user we created on the **Strapi** app and the **refine-Ant Design** `<AuthPage />` component.

-In the next, episode we will cover the views for two other resources: `missions` and `invoices`.
+In the next episode, we cover the views for two other resources: `missions` and `invoices`.